Swafield Hall Gardens

 The box framed Parterre is on the left from the conservatory, near the South facade of Swafield Hall.
-The Perterre was created by Norfolk garden designer Martin Perry.
+The Parterre was created by Norfolk garden designer Martin Perry.
 But even before that, there was a regular rose garden in front of the southern facade of the hall.
 In spring time there is an abundance of gorgeous tulips, in summer – white and pink roses in bloom.
 In front of the house you can see two rare magnolias grandiflora with large, lemon citronella-scented white flowers and old fashioned climbing roses ‘Madame Alfred Carriere’, popular since Victorian times.
 This rose can be seen in the pictures of the house taken in the 1950’s.

 Walk along the Apollo promenade and discover the Secret Garden with nine flower beds taken from the pattern of a Persian carpet.
 You can take a rest here, sitting under a lime tree canopy with two benches and an oval table, and enjoy the lavender borders and fragrant roses, including “Rhapsody In Blue” with semi-double blue-purple flowers (it was named Rose of the Year in 2003), “Blue Moon” with beautiful, highly scented large lilac blue blooms, white rose “Pascali” and rose “Black Baccara” with petals of deepest maroon.

-If you want to play croquet, take with you the croquet set (from the conservatory) to the Croquet lawn, wich is opposite the Secret Garden.
+If you want to play croquet, take with you the croquet set (from the conservatory) to the Croquet lawn, which is opposite the Secret Garden.

 Our guests are welcome to use the tennis court, next to the Croquet lawn.